 Traditional Chinese Culture

 Many communities believe that the aster flower possesses magical powers.
 Individuals often used them in many potions with a variety of uses.
-Victorians also used flowers as a means to send hidden messages.
+Victorians during the popular era of floriography, also used flowers as a means to send hidden messages.
 Asters in a bouquet during those times meant spontaneity and variety.

 During World War II, asters were part of a ceremonial act of placing on French soldier’s tombs.
-This was to symbolize that they wished things would have turned out differently for the soldier.
+This symbolized that they wished things would have turned out differently for the soldier.

 Asters have been depicted in many works of art for centuries, including books and paintings.
 Claude Monet painted a bountiful bouquet of asters back in 1880, and Vincent van Gogh used Chinese asters in several of his artwork creations.